 Back to top

-Deadline date to make reservation is March 19, 2014.
+DoubleTree by Hilton is conveniently located just ten miles from Nashville international Airport and is the ideal place to stay when visiting ‘Music City USA.’
+NBASLH has obtained a special group rate of $152 for the Convention.
+Deadline date to make a reservation is March 25, 2015.
 Reservation requests received after the deadline date will be subject to availability and prevailing rate.

 Reservations may be made by calling 800-222-8733.
 Mention the group name National Black Association for Speech-Language and Hearing when making your reservation.

 This program is offered for up to 1.9 CEUs (Various levels; Professional area).

 e-file your continuing education hours for ASHA or just for NBASLH record-keeping using the new e-file system.